nastiaglushko/insight-data-project/README.md

 #### Deploying the app

-I used Flask to build the app lokally and deployed it on AWS with Gunicorn and Nginx.
+I used Flask to build the app locally and deployed it on AWS with Gunicorn and Nginx.
 Check it out: http://datainsight.host/!

 #### What's next